 A National Pollutant Discharge and Elimination System (NPDES) permit, along with development of the required Stormwater Runoff Control Concept (SRCC) during the Design phase, will be required for the construction of the proposed project.
-Due to the proposed construction of new and modified stormwater management facilities, the proposed project is anticipated to require an Individual Environmental Resource Permit and a 404 Permit.
+Due to the proposed construction of new and modified stormwater management facilities, the proposed project is anticipated to require an Individual Environmental Resource Permit (ERP) and a 404 Permit.

 Implementation of FDOT's Standard Specifications for Road and Bridge Construction and BMPs will be utilized during construction of the project to reduce or eliminate turbidity, erosion, and sedimentation into adjacent wetlands and surface waters found along the project corridor.
-Specific BMPs during construction will follow the SRCC and Erosion Control Plans to be developed by the contractor.
-BMPs will also follow guidelines established in the State of Florida Erosion Sediment Control Designer and Reviewer Manual.
+The BMPs will prevent water quality degradation to surrounding or nearby waters during construction activities.
+Specific BMPs during construction will follow the standard SRCC and Erosion Control Plans to be developed by the contractor.
+BMPs will also follow guidelines established in the State of Florida Erosion and Sediment Control Designer and Reviewer Manual.